amplience/amplience-sfcc-composable-commerce/docs/amplience/automation.md

 ## Media

-Take the media from `amplience/media` and upload to your Amplience Content Hub and publish.
+Take the media from `amplience/media` and upload to your [Amplience Media Hub](https://ondemand.amplience.com) and publish.

+> WARNING!
+If this is not done before importing content, you'll get errors when running the application

 ## Content import